Alluxio/alluxio/docs/Tiered-Storage-on-Tachyon.md

   </td>
 </tr>
 <tr>
-  <td>tachyon.worker.allocate.strategy</td>
-  <td>MAX_FREE</td>
+  <td>tachyon.worker.allocate.strategy.class</td>
+  <td>tachyon.worker.block.allocator.MaxFreeAllocator</td>
   <td>
-  The allocation strategy to use for new blocks in Tachyon.
+  The class name of the allocation strategy to use for new blocks in Tachyon.
 Currently, the possible strategies are GREEDY and MAX_FREE.
   </td>
 </tr>
 <tr>
-  <td>tachyon.worker.evict.strategy</td>
-  <td>LRU</td>
+  <td>tachyon.worker.evict.strategy.class</td>
+  <td>tachyon.worker.block.evictor.LRUEvictor</td>
   <td>
-  The block eviction strategy to use when a storage layer runs out of space.
+  The class name of the block eviction strategy to use when a storage layer runs out of space.
   Currently, the supported strategies are GREEDY and LRU.
   </td>
 </tr>
 </table>